Washington First-Time Home-Buying Assistance Programs & Grants

 Now that you know the mortgage basics for a first-time homebuyer in Washington, here are other financial strategies that may help you purchase a house.

 • Roth IRA withdrawals.
-Because Roth IRA contributions are made with after-tax money, the IRS allows tax- and penalty-free withdrawals of contributions for any reason, though you need to have held the account for five years.
+Because Roth IRA contributions are made with after-tax money, the IRS allows tax- and penalty-free withdrawals of those contributions for any reason, though you need to have held the account for five years.

-You may also withdraw up to $10,000 in earnings from your Roth IRA without paying taxes or penalties if you are a qualifying first-time homebuyer and you have had the account for five years.
+You can also withdraw up to $10,000 in earnings from your Roth IRA without paying taxes or penalties if you are a qualifying first-time homebuyer and you have had the account for five years.
 With accounts held for less than five years, homebuyers will pay income tax on earnings withdrawn.

 • State and local down payment assistance programs.
 Usually offered at the regional or county level, these programs provide flexible second mortgages for first-time buyers looking into how to afford a down payment.